iarsystems/ewrl78-linker-config-flashlibs/README.md

 **1.** Install the [IAR Embedded Workbench for RL78](https://www.iar.com/iar-embedded-workbench/#!?architecture=RL78).

 > __Note__
 > * When installing the IAR Embedded Workbench for RL78, the installer also will offer the possibility to install a code generator tool named [AP4](https://www.renesas.com/products/software-tools/tools/code-generator/ap4-applilet.html).
-The AP4 is a GUI-based code generator that can generate peripheral drivers in C source containing driver functions for some of the RL78 parts.
+The AP4 is a GUI-based code generator that can generate peripheral drivers in C source containing driver functions for some of the RL78 targets.

-**2.** For the purposes of this general guide, the selected part which will be used is a general purpose RL78/G14 (PN# __[R5F104LEAFA](https://www.renesas.com/products/microcontrollers-microprocessors/rl78/rl78g1x/rl78g14/device/R5F104LEAFA.html)__).
-The part belongs to the *RL78/G14 Series*.
+**2.** For the purposes of this general guide, the selected target will be a general purpose RL78/G14 (PN# __[R5F104LEAFA](https://www.renesas.com/products/microcontrollers-microprocessors/rl78/rl78g1x/rl78g14/device/R5F104LEAFA.html)__).
+The target belongs to the *RL78/G14 Series*.
 The G14 Series uses a previous version of the AP4, the [Applilet3 for RL78](https://www.renesas.com/software/D4000916.html) configuration tool, which should then be installed.

 **3.** Install [Git for Windows](https://git-scm.com/download/win) on its defaults.